 “Tax disputes are as Brazilian as string bikinis or samba”, reads The Economist.
 Strongly related to mounting regulations and a lack of political transparency, many rich-world companies find it impossible to effectively navigate the local tax codes.

 Vodafone, for example, was engulfed in a years-long tax battle with the Indian government.
 The country decided to retroactively tax one of Vodafone’s overseas mergers, a move the company claimed “violates international legal protections”.

-In North America, Red Bull is often recognizable by its trademark red, blue and silver packaging.
+In North America, Red Bull is often recognisable by its trademark red, blue and silver packaging.
 In China, however, the Red Bull can looks nothing like its western counterpart.
-It’s smaller, and rather than silver and blue, red and gold dominate the aluminum wrap.
+It’s smaller, and rather than silver and blue, red and gold dominate the aluminium wrap.
 Why?
 Because in China, red brings good luck, while gold is associated with wealth and happiness.

 Repackaging, rebranding or fully reinventing your product to fit the local niche takes time, expertise and resources.
 If you’re just planning on parroting your native service, you risk either insulting your target audience, or making them completely indifferent to what you have to offer.

 Hitting the BRICs

 In conclusion, doing business in emerging economies can be widely beneficial to small business and multinational corporations alike.
 There’s also more than a few hurdles both will have to overcome in the process.

 Knowing exactly what awaits and showing up prepared is key to making it abroad.
 Unless you’re willing to let go of your established profit models, traditional corporate identity and the innate need for simple regulatory mechanisms, you’ll be back home before you can say Holland & Barrett.